dicchyantgurung/Classification-of-car-crashes-in-Chicago-using-XGBoost/README.md

 ## Business Case

 The Vehicle Safety Board is looking to reduce the number of accidents in the City of Chicago.
-Utilizing the car crash data received from the Chicago Data Portal, we will perform some meaningful EDA and provide recommendations to the Vehicle Safety Board.
+Utilizing the car crash data available in Chicago Data Portal, we will perform some meaningful EDA and provide recommendations to the Vehicle Safety Board.

 Firstly, we will do some data exploration to answer the following three problem statements.
 We will then use the results to identify areas for improvement and come up with actionable steps that will help reduce the number of accidents in the City of Chicago.